 Used to go crazy!
 I was impatient, impulsive, restless and I had lots of feelings!
 I couldn’t stand the distance at first, I was convinced I was going insane and there’s nothing I could do about it.
 Luckily, my boyfriend has always been there for me and helped me through my darkest hour.
 He taught me patience and stability with the great example he set for me, and for that- I’m eternally grateful.

 I had the distance part down but something was still bothering me while being back home.
 I was feeling uncomfortable, shocked, even angry… like, I didn’t belong here.
 Things that used to be normal for me seemed wrong now.
 I started disagreeing with many of the things we do here, I started questioning local beliefs and such.

-I never realized what it was until a friend of mine told me about a girl she knew, a Norwegian girl who had traveled to Mexico and fell in love with the country so much that when she went back to Norway, she experienced reverse culture shock, or culture shock in her own home country.
+I never realized what it was until a friend of mine told me about a girl she knew, a Norwegian girl (than coincidence though) who had traveled to Mexico and fell in love with the country so much that when she went back to Norway, she experienced reverse culture shock, or culture shock in her own home country.
 My friend said she felt depressed because she couldn’t find herself back home and wanted to come back to Mexico ASAP.
 I felt instantly related to her story and realized that maybe, that’s the name of what I was going through.

 Seeing new things, meeting new people, learning about a new culture completely changes you even when you’re not aware.
 Then you go back home and people assume you’re still the same but you’re not: you’ve changed.
 You might not be aware of it yourself but you realize after you’ve come back home and home feels out of place.